 - v.
 Dental Care Providers.
-The MCP shall contract with at least the minimum number of dentists listed in Table 3. - vi.
+The MCP shall contract with at least the minimum number of dentists identified in Table 8.
+Dental providers shall serve adult members and members under the age of 18 to count towards capacity. - vi.
 Other Specialty Types.
 Allergists, pediatricians, general surgeons, otolaryngologists, orthopedists for the MAGI population and general surgeons, otolaryngologists, orthopedists, cardiologists, gastroenterologists, nephrologists, neurologists, podiatrists, physiatrists, psychiatrists, and urologists for the ABD and Adult Extension populations.
 The MCP shall contract with at least the minimum number of ODM designated specialty provider types.
 In order to be counted toward meeting the provider panel requirements, these specialty providers shall maintain a full-time practice at a site(s) located within the specified county/region.
 Only contracting general surgeons, orthopedists, and otolaryngologists, cardiologists, gastroenterologists, nephrologists, neurologists, oncologists, physiatrists, and urologists with admitting privileges at a hospital under contract with the MCP in the region can be submitted to the MCPN, or other system, count towards MCP minimum panel requirements, and be listed in the MCP's provider directory. - vii.
 FQHCs/RHCs.
 The MCP is required to ensure member access to any FQHCs/RHCs, regardless of contracting status.
-Contracting FQHC/RHC providers shall be submitted for ODM review via the MCPN process, or other designated process.
+Contracting FQHC/RHC providers shall be submitted for

+ODM review via the MCPN process, or other designated process.
 Even if no FQHC/RHC is available within the region, the MCP shall have mechanisms in place to ensure coverage for FQHC/RHC services in the event that a member accesses these services outside of the region.
 The MCP shall also educate their staff and providers on the need to ensure member access to FQHC/RHC services.